 Often the price of the whole fish is not written on the menu.
 Instead mostly you will see – as per size.
 Which means, when you will ask for a whole fish to be grilled for you, the guy will bring you a tray with different fresh fish.
 And that’s when you will hear the price.

-Most of the fish in Goa costs around 500 – 1500 INR or 7 to 21 euro.
+Most of the fish in Goa cost around 500 – 1500 INR or 7 to 21 EUR.
 And mostly one average sized fish, together with one plate of rice, noodles or chips split between two of us, is enough.

 Different seafood dishes are widely available in Goa.
 Shrimps, prawns, mussels, calamari are seen on the menus of every restaurant in Goa.
 Few most popular seafood dishes are crab xec xec (crab curry), prawn vindaloo, prawn masala and prawn xacuti (prawn curry).